meatball133/crystal/concepts-wip/basics/introduction.md

 Like following: `<ClassName>.<method_name>`.
 When the method doesn't belong to a class, module or struct, then you can simple call it by writing its name.

-To call a method that has arguments, you simply write those arguments after the method call When a method has arguments you may use brackets where the assignment of arguments, like following: `<method_name>(<argument_1>, <argument_2>)`.
+When a method has arguments, you may use parentheses when specifying the arguments in the method call and definition, like following: `<method_name>(<argument_1>, <argument_2>)`.
-Although when not giving any arguments so should brackets be omitted.
+When a method has no arguments, parentheses should be omitted.

 ```crystal
 def hello(name)